sudheerj/javascript-interview-questions/README.md

 360. ### How do you remove falsy values from an array

-     You can apply filter method on array by passing Boolean as parameter.
+     You can apply the filter method on the array by passing Boolean as a parameter.
 This way it removes all falsy values(0, undefined, null, false and "") from the array.

      ```javascript
      const myArray = [false, null, 1,5, undefined]